 We are certainly not the only tutoring company who operates by this business model.
-TUTOR NATION is one of our competitors, and they also operate via the “fee-first” business model.
-They charge much more than we do however.
-At last check, they charged $45 every three months instead of $19.99 for an ENTIRE year.
+Several of our competitors also operate via the “fee-first” business model, but they charge much more than we do at this time.
+At last check, one such competitor charges $45 every three months instead of $19.99 for an ENTIRE year.

 How Come I'm Reading Some Negative Reviews About WheresMyTutor When I Google You Guys???

 Good question.
 Notice how there are "some negative reviews" but not a huge amount of them?
 Shouldn't we have 100's of such complaints if we were not a legitimate organization (we do have 8300+ tutors afterall)?
 The bottom line is this: happy satisfied tutors are NOT going to take the time to sing high praise about WheresMyTutor, while the few frustrated tutors WILL take the time to vent about us.
 With more than 8300+ tutors nationwide, negative reviews are bound to happen.
 It's inevitable.
 Even companies such as Wal-Mart, PayPal, Home Depot, Bank of America, etc. receive such complaints and negative press.
 It's an unfortunate reality.
 Just realize this: while we respect people's first amendment rights to express themselves and their opinions, labeling us "a scam" insinuates illegal activity on our part, and we take these blatantly false complaints very seriously.